nrdave/dotfiles/README.md

 with my volume script, sets a custom background, uses fuzzel for launching, etc. No screenshots yet - need to work on that.

-I also use yadm alternate files for hardware configuration.
-My hardware config for my laptop, for example, just sets up brightness control using my brightness script, as well as some bindings for function keys that output Windows hotkeys.

 Dependencies:

 - blueman for a bluetooth applet